 Flexibility, Decompression, and Height Perception

-Taekwondo side kicks (great for lumbar traction)
+- Taekwondo side kicks (great for lumbar traction)

-Horse stance with spinal twists (activates core and decompresses mid-back)
+- Horse stance with spinal twists (activates core and decompresses mid-back)

-Controlled backward rolls or bridges (opens thoracic vertebrae)
+- Controlled backward rolls or bridges (opens thoracic vertebrae)

 Even just 15 minutes a day of focused movement can add up.
-Advanced practitioners often add decompression drills into cooldowns—mobility flows like spinal waves or hanging stretches.
-If you’ve ever Googled “taekwondo for height” or “how karate helps posture,” now you know: it's about alignment, not inches.
+Advanced practitioners often add decompression drills into cooldowns — mobility flows like spinal waves or hanging stretches.
+If you've ever Googled "taekwondo for height" or "how karate helps posture," now you know: it's about alignment, not inches.

 Martial Arts During Adolescence: A Window You Don't Want to Miss